Learning Audio-Visual embedding for Person Verification in the Wild: Method

 Essentially, we want to build a network where keyframes between different modalities can be derived from each other.
 And naturally, there comes a loop.
 The network used to construct the supervised loop is two encoders consisting of 3-layer mlp to encode the weights of simple temporal frames.

-Here we generalize adversarial loss and cycle consistency loss into regression tasks.
-Adversarial loss follows the previous paper\cite{cycle_1} to serve a similar purpose, but it is not really adversarial.
-The adversarial loss ensures that a single encoder can evolve smoothly, which in turn ensures that the encoder can produce more realistic temporal weights.
+Here we generalize adversarial loss and cycle consistency loss into regression tasks (Fig.\ref{fig:cycle}).
+Red and blue blocks represent the temporal attention belonging to different modes respectively, while the solid and dashed lines represent the temporal attention under real conditions and the predicted temporal attention respectively.
+The adversarial loss follows the previous paper\cite{cycle_1} to serve a similar purpose, but it is not really adversarial.
+It ensures each encoder can evolve smoothly, which means the encoder can produce more realistic temporal weights.
 The cycle consistency loss ensures that temporal weights from different sources in the same modality have the same intensity.

-Adversarial loss and cycle consistency loss only involve the mapping of temporal attention $\lambda_{tanh}^t$, and we express the objective as: while $g(\cdot)$ and $f(\cdot)$ represent 2 mlp encoders separately, ${\mathcal{L}_\text {adv}}$ and ${\mathcal{L}_{\text {cycle}}}$ denote adversarial loss and cycle consistency loss, $<\cdot\ ,\ \cdot>$ is the cosine similarity operator.
+Adversarial loss and cycle consistency loss only involve the mapping of temporal attention $\lambda_{tanh}^t$, and we express the objective as: while $g(\cdot)$ and $f(\cdot)$ represent 2 MLP encoders separately, ${\mathcal{L}_\text {adv}}$ and ${\mathcal{L}_{\text {cycle}}}$ denote adversarial loss and cycle consistency loss, $<\cdot\ ,\ \cdot>$ is the cosine similarity operator.

-Each direction of the loop generates 2 loss which forces the attentive statistics pooling to learn potential information.
+Each direction of the loop generates 2 losses which force the attentive statistics pooling to learn potential information.